Participant observation: Types of participant observation

 Participant observation is not simply showing up at a site and writing things down.
 On the contrary, participant observation is a complex method that has many components.
-One of the first things that a researcher or individual must do after deciding to conduct participant observations to gather data is decide what kind of participant observer he or she will be.
+One of the first things that a researcher or individual must do after deciding to conduct participant observations to gather data is decide what kind of participant observer they will be.
 Spradley (1980) provides five different types of participant observations summarised below.